Lanzarote in 5 Days: everything you need to know

 By far, this is the king of Lanzarote's iconic sites.
 In 1730, after a 6-year mega eruption, all forms of life on the island were wiped out.

 As the lava gave way, it delineated a landscape with complex shapes where a new flora and fauna have found their little geographic corner.
-This is how birds, camels, geysers and hot springs combine in Timanfaya.
+This is how birds, camels, geysers and hotbeds combine in Timanfaya.

-Lagoon of Los Clicos or the Charco Verde del Golfo
+Laguna de Los Clicos or Charco Verde del Golfo (Green Pool of the Gulf)

 If we are talking about particular volcanic landscapes, the Laguna de los Clicos is one of the most amazing in the world.
 At this point of the island, water and magma combine in the middle of a beach of white, reddish and black sand to border the also called Charco Verde (Green Puddle).